flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

          See also: [8.33kHz Voice Channel Spacing communications](https://833radio.com/news/show/7){target=new}

+- FMGC Lat/Lon Waypoint Format
+    - Configures the name format for the [Stored Waypoints](../../../pilots-corner/advanced-guides/data-management.md#stored-waypoints) to be used when
+      NAT routes are imported via SimBrief.
 - Weight Unit:
     - The weight unit of the aircraft used for aircraft weight, fuel and simBrief imports.
 ## Sim Options